573-pankaj/573-pankaj/README.md

    I am very glad you are here. </h1>

 <pre>
-   A full time Post Graduate student and aspiring Data Scientist 🏠 &nbsp; Living: Raiganj, India
+   I have completed Post Graduate in M.Sc in CS and aspiring AI in healthcare Research, My Key interests are : Brain and AI, Computer Vision, Machine Learning 🏠 &nbsp; Living: Raiganj, India

 </pre>